 Working principle of an accelerometer

 As I mentioned before that an accelerometer is used to test the acceleration of an object.
 What is the acceleration here?
-Actually it is the change rate of the velocity of an object, and can be described as the ‘a’ in formula: F=-kx=ma, we studied in middle or high school courses.
+Actually it is the change rate of the velocity of an object, and can be described as the ‘a’ in formula: F=-kx=ma, we studied in middle or high school courses. []

-Figure 2.
-1 Working principle of a capacitive accelerometer(Andrea Nisticò)